Billmate/woocommerce/README.md

     docker/remote - will pull all source from github

-    docker/local - will mount the local source (./src) for the Billmate payment gateway plugin
+    docker/local - will mount the local source (./src) for the Qvickly payment gateway plugin

     docker/ngrok - will publish port 80 of the woocommerce container to a temporary public url powered by Ngrok.